ibm-cloud-docs/vpc/iam.md

 - In general, to change the relationship between multiple resources, the user must have access to each resource.
 For example, to attach a network interface to a security group, the user must have access to both the network interface and the security group.
 For more information, see [Required permissions for VPC resources](/docs/vpc?topic=vpc-resource-authorizations-required-for-api-and-cli-calls).

 For more information about assigning user roles in the UI, see [Managing user permissions for VPC resources](/docs/vpc?topic=vpc-managing-user-permissions-for-vpc-resources).

+You can also assign user roles by using {{site.data.keyword.cloud}} Command Line Interface (CLI).
+You can select resource(s) by using resource attributes.
+For more information, see [VPC resource attributes](/docs/vpc?topic=vpc-resource-attributes).

 ## Resources and resource groups
 {: #resources-and-resource-groups}